Shau-19/Campaign-Analysis/README.md

 1. **`dataset_sales.csv`** – Raw dataset of 1,000 marketing campaigns
 2. **`campaign_analysis.ipynb`** (or `.py`) – Code for data cleaning, analysis, and visualization
 3. **`visualizations/`** – Charts & graphs (e.g., CTR by channel, ROI by promo type)  and SQL analysis
+4. **`analysis.sql`- Code For queries used to analyse certain metric mentioned above

 ---